realworldocaml/book/book/compiler-frontend/README.md

   | `California -> Sun
 ```

-The `ocamldoc` comments are distinguished by beginning with the double
+The docstrings are distinguished by beginning with the double
 asterisk.
 There are formatting conventions for the contents of the comment to
 mark metadata.
 For instance, the `@tag` fields mark specific properties such
 as the author of that section of code.

+There are two main tools used to manipulate docstring comments: the `ocamldoc`
+tool that is supplied with the compiler, and the `odoc` tool that is developed
+outside the compiler but is intended to the be long-term replacement.
 Try compiling the HTML documentation and UNIX man pages by running `ocamldoc`
 over the source file: